micpistol/rec_io/DEPLOYMENT_NOTE_FOR_AI.md

 **🔄 CRITICAL FIX**: Installation now prompts for Kalshi credentials BEFORE starting trading services, preventing the restart loop issue that previously caused installations to stall.

+**🔧 CRITICAL FIX**: Installation now generates ALL configuration files dynamically for the target system, eliminating hardcoded paths that previously broke installations on new machines.

+**🚀 CRITICAL FIX**: Installation now properly starts and verifies the supervisor daemon, ensuring the system is actually functional after installation instead of appearing successful but being non-operational.

 ---

 ## 🔧 **MANUAL STEP-BY-STEP INSTALLATION (ALTERNATIVE)**